The mysterious monolith in the Utah desert has now disappeared

-"The BLM did not remove the structure which is considered private property."

-The Utah Department of Public Safety had initially discovered the object, in a helicopter in a remote region of southern Utah while counting bighorn sheep.
+The Utah Department of Public Safety had initially discovered the object, from a helicopter in a remote region of southern Utah while counting bighorn sheep.

 "I'd say it's probably between 10 and 12 feet high," pilot Bret Hutchings told KSL, back when it was initially discovered.
 "We were kind of joking around that if one of us suddenly disappears, then I guess the rest of us make a run for it."